-Traditions around Irish Claddagh rings
+Irish Claddagh Rings

+There are some misunderstandings about traditions of Irish Claddagh rings.
 A lot of people these days buy the ring for themselves, and it is an absolute myth that you shouldn’t.
 It is perfectly fine to buy a ring for yourself.

 If you are in a relationship, you wear it in such a way that the point of the heart faces your body.
 If there is no significant other and you are available for a love relationship, the point of the heart faces out the way as if you were giving it away.
 This is the only tradition there is around the Claddagh ring.
 A lot of embellishments have been invented by jewellery traders who like to mystify the story, but this is the only original Irish Claddagh rings custom.